villekf/OMEGA-doc/docs/source/algorithms.rst

 Many of the priors are dependent on the neighborhood size, i.e. the number of neighboring voxels that are taken into account during regularization.
 This can be selected for all three dimensions (X/Y/Z) though at the moment
 X and Y should be identical (transaxial dimensions).
 For example ``options.Ndx = 1``, ``options.Ndy = 1``, ``options.Ndz = 0`` selects all the 8 neighboring transaxial voxels, while with ``options.Ndz = 1`` a total of 27 voxels would
 be included, and so on.
 The larger the neighborhood, the longer the computation time.
 If a prior is NOT affected by this, it is specifically mentioned.
+The regularization strength can always be adjusted with ``options.beta``.

 Below is another example of the neighborhood.
 In the below (2D) example we have ``options.Ndx = 2`` and ``options.Ndy = 2``, with the center pixel in white and neighborhood as blue.
 Note that the NLM patch region works the same way.